eclipse-che/che-docs/src/main/pages/ws_delivery/chedir-getting-started.md

 The Chedir getting started guide will walk you through your first Chedir project, and show the basic features Chedir has to offer.

-If you are curious what benefits Chedir has to offer, you should also read the [Why Chedir][why_chedir] page.
+If you are curious what benefits Chedir has to offer, you should also read the [Why Chedir][why-chedir] page.

 Before diving into your first workspace, please check how to use the latest version of Chedir, which is also part of the [Eclipse Che CLI][docker].
 And since Docker is required for everything related to Che, make sure that is installed as well.